 Miracle Creek Discussion Questions

 Once you’ve gone through the general chit chat, it’s time to open up a deeper and more meaningful discussion.
-Here are book club discussion questions for Miracle Creek we recommend you bring up…
+Here are book club discussion questions for Miracle Creek I recommend you bring up…

 - What do you think about the idea of hyperbaric oxygen therapy (HBOT)?